OlieGamerTV/Mumbos-Motors/README.md

 Has a variety of uses primarily for automating file asset viewing and extraction in nuts and bolts.
 Perfect for modding, but buggy.
 Make back ups as needed!

-## Drag and Drop only
+## Drag and Drop & Open With
-currently only supports drag n drop
+supports both drag & drop and opening the file with the executable
 ![Drag n Drop Files](https://i.imgur.com/lgXYStk.png)
+## Loctext Viewer (Debug/11 or loctext for other languages)
+Load in any loctext file and view strings with their corresponding dialogue tag.
 ## Tag viewer
 allows tags to be seen and ready for modding
 ![Tags](https://i.imgur.com/vyCcSM0.png)